lifenetwork-ai/iam-service/dev-docs/Add second identifier.md

-# Add Identifier Flow Documentation
+# Add Second Identifier Flow Documentation

 This document describes the process by which an authenticated user can add a new login identifier (email or phone) to their account using an OTP-based verification flow.
 This flow is handled separately from login and registration flows to ensure user identity remains consistent.